 - Reliability frameworks review – which is considering the regulatory and market frameworks needed to support a reliable supply of electricity as the power system transforms to include more variable, intermittent generation and demand-side innovation.
-A directions paper is due in late March 2018.
+The AEMC intends to publish a final report in mid 2018.

 - Review into the coordination of generation and transmission investment – which is investigating options to improve the coordination of generation and transmission investment, including potential renewable energy zones, transmission pricing and access.
-An interim report is due in late March 2018.
+A final report is due to be published in mid 2018.

 The AEMC's Reliability Panel has published its 2018 review of the reliability standard and market price settings – a set of parameters that bear on price, investment and ultimately reliability in the national electricity market.

 In December 2017 we made a new rule to redefine the conditions when AEMO it can declare a lack of reserves (LOR) and signal to the market that electricity reserves are running low.